palavitech/ptech/README.md

 # ⚖️ Legal Disclaimer

 Use this tool at your own risk.
 The authors and distributors of **ptech** are not liable for any damage, data loss, or consequences resulting from its use.
-It is intended for legitimate purposes only, such as educational research and internal tooling.
+It is intended for legitimate purposes only, such as research and internal tooling.

 By using this software, you agree that you understand and accept all risks associated with its use.